 If your bank allows you to make a BPAY payment from your credit card, you can do so.
 However, your bank may charge you additional fees or interest.
 You should check this with your bank before making a payment.

-You can make a payment in person at any Australia Post office or postal outlet using one of these options:
+You can make a payment in person at any Australia Post office or postal outlet using 1 of these options:

 You’ll need a barcode to do this.
 You can find it:

 You can use a payment card to make regular payments.
 To request a card, call the Centrelink repayment of a debt line.
 If you're Indigenous, call the Indigenous Australians repayment of a Centrelink debt line.

 You can make a payment through Australia Post’s POST Billpay service.
 You’ll need the Billpay code 0802 and your reference number.
 This is on your Account Payable letter or any other letters you get from us that have payment options displayed.

 If you can’t pay online, call Australia Post’s POST Billpay line on 131 816 to make a payment.

 |Credit card||You can make a payment using your Visa or Mastercard.
 You can do this through the Money You Owe service.
 Sign in to your Centrelink online account through myGov and select Money You Owe.
 Before using your credit card, please check with your bank as there may be additional fees and charges.|